researchstudio-sat/webofneeds/README.md

 3. They start chatting with some of the creators of these other postings
 4. Maybe they'll meet.
 Maybe one will buy from the other.
 Maybe they will start a company, plant a tree, get married, found a party...

 That's it, basically.
 Try our demo on [matchat.org](http://matchat.org)!
+And then [run your own servers](webofneeds/won-docker/README.md)!

 ## Overview